llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability/use-std-min-max.rst

 readability-use-std-min-max
 ===========================

-Replaces certain conditional statements with equivalent ``std::min`` or ``std::max`` expressions.
+Replaces certain conditional statements with equivalent calls to ``std::min`` or ``std::max``.
 Note: This may impact performance in critical code due to potential additional stores compared to the original if statement.

 Before: